-•One of the great poems of the 20thCentury.
+• One of the great poems of the 20 Century.

-•Has been criticized for being pro-war and overly patriotic.

-•It is contrast to many of the other war poets whose poems were anti the war.

-•Thomas Hardy, a famous writer and poet, wrote a poem directly against 'The Soldier.'

-•However, despite all this, it is a beautiful and inspiring poem and talks of many of the things we have studied in this course.

-•It is a fourteen line sonnet.

-•Brooke grew up in Warwickshire, in the centre of England.
+- Has been criticized for being pro-war and overly patriotic. - It is in contrast to many of the other war poets whose poems were anti the war. - Thomas Hardy, a famous writer and poet, wrote a poem directly against 'The Soldier.' - However, despite all this, it is a beautiful and inspiring poem and talks of many of the things we have studied in this course. - It is a fourteen line sonnet. - Brooke grew up in Warwickshire, in the centre of England.

-If I should die, think only this of me: That there's some corner of a foreign field That is for ever England.
-There shall be In that rich earth a richer dust concealed; A dust whom England bore, shaped, made aware, Gave, once, her flowers to love, her ways to roam, A body of England's, breathing English air, Washed by the rivers, blest by suns of home And think, this heart, all evil shed away, A pulse in the eternal mind, no less Gives somewhere back the thoughts by England given; Her sights and sounds; dreams happy as her day; And laughter, learnt of friends; and gentleness, In hearts at peace, under an English heaven.
+The Soldier

+If I should die, think only this of me:

+That there's some corner of a foreign field

+That is for ever England.
+There shall be

+In that rich earth a richer dust concealed;

+A dust whom England bore, shaped, made aware,

+Gave, once, her flowers to love, her ways to roam,

+A body of England's, breathing English air, Washed by the rivers, blest by suns of home